Diesel locomotive: Adaptation for rail use

-The earliest recorded example of the use of an internal combustion engine in a railway locomotive is the prototype designed by William Dent Priestman, which was examined by William Thomson, 1st Baron Kelvin in 1888 who described it as a "[Priestman oil engine] mounted upon a truck which is worked on a temporary line of rails to show the adaptation of a petroleum engine for locomotive purposes."
+The earliest recorded example of the use of an internal combustion engine in a railway locomotive is the prototype designed by William Dent Priestman, which was examined by William Thomson, 1st Baron Kelvin in 1888 who described it as a "Priestman oil engine mounted upon a truck which is worked on a temporary line of rails to show the adaptation of a petroleum engine for locomotive purposes."
 In 1894, a 20 hp two-axle machine built by Priestman Brothers was used on the Hull Docks.
 In 1896, an oil-engined railway locomotive was built for the Royal Arsenal in Woolwich, England, using an engine designed by Herbert Akroyd Stuart.
-It was not a diesel, because it used a hot bulb engine (also known as a semi-diesel), but it was the precursor of the diesel.
+It was not a diesel, because it used a hot-bulb engine (also known as a semi-diesel), but it was the precursor of the diesel.

 Rudolf Diesel considered using his engine for powering locomotives in his 1893 book Theorie und Konstruktion eines rationellen Wärmemotors zum Ersatz der Dampfmaschine und der heute bekannten Verbrennungsmotoren (Theory and Construction of a Rational Heat Motor).
-However, the massiveness and poor power-to-weight ratio of early diesel engines made them unsuitable for propelling land-based vehicles.
+However, the large size and poor power-to-weight ratio of early diesel engines made them unsuitable for propelling land-based vehicles.
 Therefore, the engine's potential as a railroad prime mover was not initially recognized.
-This changed as development reduced the size and weight of the engine.
+This changed as research and development reduced the size and weight of the engine.

 In 1906, Rudolf Diesel, Adolf Klose and the steam and diesel engine manufacturer Gebrüder Sulzer founded Diesel-Sulzer-Klose GmbH to manufacture diesel-powered locomotives.
 Sulzer had been manufacturing diesel engines since 1898.
 The Prussian State Railways ordered a diesel locomotive from the company in 1909, and after test runs between Winterthur and Romanshorn, Switzerland, the diesel–mechanical locomotive was delivered in Berlin in September 1912.
-The world's first diesel-powered locomotive was operated in the summer of 1912 on the same line from Winterthur, but was not a commercial success.
+The world's first diesel-powered locomotive was operated in the summer of 1912 on the same line from Winterthur but was not a commercial success.
 During test runs in 1913 several problems were found.
 The outbreak of World War I in 1914 prevented all further trials.
 The locomotive weight was 95 tonnes and the power was 883 kW with a maximum speed of 100 km/h.

 Small numbers of prototype diesel locomotives were produced in a number of countries through the mid-1920s.